-14 Schedule of GCF Timeframes, supra note 4.
-Today, after 6:00 p.m., FICC will process collateral allocations on a good faith basis, namely if FICC is able to contact both affected Netting Members and such Netting Members agree to settle also references the "final cutoff" (i.e., the 6:00 p.m. deadline).15 Section 3 of Rule 20 also provides FICC's processing of such late allocations is on a good faith basis only.16 Furthermore, Section 3 of Rule 20 states that Netting Members that do not satisfy their Collateral Allocation Obligations by the close of the Fedwire Funds Service shall be deemed to have failed on such Position (the consequence of which shall be that such Netting Member would not be entitled to receive the funds borrowed, but shall owe interest on such funds amount).17
+securities collateral; after 6:00 p.m., FICC will process such collateral allocations on a good faith basis only.
+These provisions are mirrored in Section 3 of Rule 20, which also references the "final cutoff" (i.e., the 6:00 p.m. deadline).
+Section 3 of Rule 20 also provides FICC's processing of such late allocations is on a good faith basis only.
+Furthermore, Section 3 of Rule 20 states that Netting Members that do not satisfy their Collateral Allocation Obligations by the close of the Fedwire Funds Service shall be deemed to have failed on such Position (the consequence of which shall be that such Netting Member would not be entitled to receive the funds borrowed, but shall owe interest on such funds amount).